thehappycheese/nicklinref_rust/README.md

 raw data, it displays an interactive map when viewed in a web browser.
 This is useful to confirm that queries are working as intended.

-> TODO: `/show/` mode does not work with point queries.
-This is a planned
-> feature.

 <http://localhost:8080/show/?road=H001&slk_from=1&slk_to=2&cwy=LS&offset=-10&f=wkt>
 ![show_demo.jpg](./readme_extras/show_demo.jpg)